Aapajärvi

 Aapajärvi is the biggest lake in Tornio, Finland.
+The deepest point of the lake is 4.7 meters and the coastal perimeter is 10.1 kilometers.

-Aapajärvi is also a village with a population of about 130 (2014).
+Aapajärvi is also the name of a village with a population of about 130 (2014).
 The village is 38 km away from Tornio.
 People in the village live near the west and north coasts of lake Aapajärvi.

-The deepest point of the lake is 4.7 meters and the coastal perimeter is 10.1 kilometers.

-In Finish lapland, there are two Aapajärvi lakes, another is in Pelkosenniemi.
+In Finish Lapland there are two Aapajärvi lakes; another is in Pelkosenniemi.